+ACCOMMODATION:

-ACCOMMODATION: Casa Particulares - Trinidad (or similar) Grade: Simple Casas Particulares
+Casa Particulares - Trinidad (or similar)

+Grade: Simple Casas Particulares

-MEALS PROVIDED: BREAKFAST DAY 4 - Explore Trinidad, optional boat trip to Cayo Las Iguanas This morning, we wander through the cobbled streets of the old centre of Trinidad, discovering its fine palaces, churches and cafes.
+MEALS PROVIDED: BREAKFAST DAY 10 - Explore Trinidad, the UNESCO World Heritage Site This morning, we wander through the cobbled streets of the old centre of Trinidad, discovering its fine palaces, churches and cafes.
 A paradise for photographers, this UNESCO World Heritage Site is a perfectly preserved colonial settlement unlike any other.
 In the early 19th century, French settlers fleeing a slave revolt in Haiti, landed here and started to grow sugar cane in the Valle de Los Ingenios.
 This crop generated considerable wealth and consequently the town had to be regularly defended from pirates.
+Nowadays it's a fantastic place to get lost in, with a small centre and shady plazas.
 Subject to opening hours, we will visit a local museum before our free afternoon.
-You may choose to relax on the six kilometres of Playa Ancon's white stand beach nearby, or take a boat trip to the equally stunning beach on Cayo Las Iguanas (this is a full day excursion).
+You may choose to relax on the six kilometres of Playa Ancon's white sand beach, just a 15 minute taxi ride away, or explore some more of Trinidad's museums and local art galleries.
 There is also the opportunity to take a salsa lesson with a local teacher.
-Alternatively, you might prefer to wander for longer through Trinidad's streets to soak up more of the unique atmosphere.
-Later, those keen to sample some of Cuba's famed nightlife can visit the open-air Casa de la Musica, just off the main square.
+Later, the open-air Casa de la Musica is a great place to listen to some live Cuban music, sipping a mojito under the stars.

 ACCOMMODATION:

-Casa Particulares - Trinidad (or similar) Grade: Simple Casas Particulares
+Casa Particulares - Trinidad (or similar)

+Grade: Simple Casas Particulares

-MEALS PROVIDED: BREAKFAST DAY 5 - Journey to Topes de Collantes, walk to waterfall Today we travel inland to Topes de Collantes Nature Reserve Park, famous for its many endemic species of flora and fauna.
+MEALS PROVIDED: BREAKFAST DAY 11 - Journey to Topes de Collantes, forest walks and waterfall swimming Today we travel inland to Topes de Collantes Nature Reserve Park, famous for its many endemic species of flora and fauna.
 We can look forward to a two-night stay here to explore this glorious area.
 After a ride in an old Russian military-style truck up a steep, switch-back road into the lush Escambray Mountains, we arrive at the park entrance.
-Here we meet our local guide who, along with our Tour Leader, will help us to explore the park. -There is an eight kilometre trek to our hacienda accommodation.
+Here we meet our local guide who, along with our Leader, will help us to explore the park. -There is an eight kilometre trek to our hacienda accommodation.
 Those who would prefer not to walk can continue with the truck to the hacienda.
 Our hike can vary slightly, depending on the weather and the group, but it is likely to take us into the coffee-growing valley of the Guayanara River.
 The paths are undulating and can be uneven underfoot, but the views and sense of remoteness are truly rewarding.
 Along our route, we see Cuba's highest lake, Embalse Hanabanilla, pass rural homes and watch shepherds minding their herds of goats.
 After about four hours' walking, we arrive at our hacienda, a small farmstead set in a rocky valley, for lunch.
 The afternoon is free.
 However, we recommend the five kilometre circular walk (approximately three hours) to the Salto de Rocio Waterfall - an area flush with trogons, hummingbirds and woodpeckers.
-To get to the waterfallwe follow a riverside track where we are likely to see impressive tree fern, bromeliad and orchid species.
+To get to the waterfall we follow a riverside track where we are likely to see impressive tree fern, bromeliad and orchid species.
 On arrival at the spectacular waterfalls and lakes, adventurous swimmers can enjoy a dip, while others may choose to relax on the banks.
 The accommodation at the hacienda is simple.
-After supper, we sleep out under the eaves of the hacienda's veranda or on covered sleeping platforms, with male and female washing facilities in a block nearby.
+After supper, we sleep out under the eaves of the hacienda's veranda or in tents, with male and female washing facilities in a block nearby.
 Foam mattresses are provided, but you will benefit from bringing a sleeping bag.
-Tents may also be available for those who prefer camping.
 The fresh mountain air and the peace and quiet of the night, with its canopy of stars, is usually enough to ensure a good night's sleep.
 Day 5 and 6 may be swapped around.